BumpiestDig10/ccs_openstack/README.md

-These are a collection of scripts that install and configure OpenStack 2023.1 (Antelope) on Ubuntu 22.04 LTS (Jammy Jellyfish), within an Emulab/Apt/Cloudlab testbed experiment.
+These are a collection of scripts that install and configure OpenStack 2024.1 (Caracal) on Ubuntu 24.04 LTS (Noble Numbat), within an Emulab/Apt/Cloudlab testbed experiment.